tinymce/tinymce-docs/plugins/link.md

 ## Options

 These settings affect the execution of the `link` plugin.
-Predefined links, targets and more can be specified here.
+Predefined links, targets, and more can be specified here.

 ### `default_link_target`